osuosl/ganeti_webmgr/docs/source/dev/test_cluster.rst

 Setup
 ~~~~~

-The Vagrant Test cluster is not included with |gwm| and is a seperate
+The Vagrant Test cluster is not included with |gwm| and is a separate
 repository, that must be cloned::

     git clone https://github.com/osuosl/vagrant-ganeti